kateescott/kateescott.github.io/_projects/picnic-blankets.md

  - Textile Design
 ---

-Perfect for beach picnics, camping, sports or a day at the part, these geometric inspired picnic blankets are part of the Odyssey Living 2018/19 outdoor living range.
-The blanket folds into a compact unit with a velcro closure and carry handle.
+Perfect for beach picnics, camping, sports or a day at the park, these geometric-inspired picnic blankets are part of the Odyssey Living 2018/19 outdoor living range.